The Rural Texas Summit Agenda: Voices for Change

 Rural Texas Summit Event Overview

 After the challenging election results of November, we in rural Texas faced a choice: quit or double down.
 We chose to double down by creating the Rural Texas Summit, a gathering designed to give rural Texans a voice and start crucial conversations about our future.
 Our mission is simple yet powerful: we're stronger together, and we must build coalitions across PACs, individuals, activists, and candidates to address the unique challenges facing rural Texas communities.
 Join us on June 13-14, 2025, at the Bastrop Convention Center for two days of networking, discussion, and actionable planning.
 Friday begins with registration at 8:30am, followed by a welcoming address at 9:30am that sets the tone for regional organizing.
 The day continues with engaging sessions on rural organization and coalition-building strategies, concluding with a valuable Q&A session.
-Friday evening features our fundraiser starting at 6pm, with distinguished speakers including Nancy Thompson of Mothers Against Greg Abbott, Texas Democratic Party Chairman Kendall Scudder, and a special performance by Libby Villari as Ann Richards, followed by music from Suzanne Choffel.
+Friday evening features our fundraiser starting at 6pm, with distinguished speakers including Nancy Thompson of Mothers Against Greg Abbott, Texas Democratic Party Chairman Kendall Scudder, and a special performance by Libby Villari as Ann Richards, followed by music from Suzanna Choffel.
 Saturday starts with opening remarks at 8:30am and offers a full day of thought-provoking discussions addressing the most pressing issues facing rural Texas, from community engagement and candidate support to education, agriculture, and the path forward for Democratic representation in our rural communities.
 A detailed agenda for both days is included below, outlining each session and speaker that will contribute to this important conversation.
 We'll conclude by outlining next steps for our coalition.

-Don't miss this opportunity to be part of building a stronger rural Texas!
+Don't miss this opportunity to be part of building a stronger Rural Texas!

 FRIDAY SUMMIT SCHEDULE

-9:45 Welcome Address
+9:15AM - Welcome Address

-10:30am – 11:30am From Grassroots to Growth: The 134 PAC's Journey in Rural Texas
+9:30 AM – 10:00AM From Grassroots to Growth: The 134 PAC's Journey in Rural Texas

 Panelists: Jon Mark Hogg, Carla Porter, Guy Stuart, Steve Bridges

-Synopsis: Join us for a candid conversation about how a small group of rural Texans launched the 134 PAC to uplift often-overlooked rural communities east and west of I-35.
+Join us for a candid conversation about how a small group of rural Texans launched the 134 PAC to uplift often-overlooked rural communities east and west of I-35.
 We'll explore how this grassroots effort has supported county parties through filing fee grants, billboard funding, and more.
 Panelists will share how the PAC has reinvested nearly every dollar back into rural organizing.
 We'll highlight real examples from the Rural Texas Summit and how collaboration with leaders like Kendall Scudder has shaped our strategy.
 The discussion will also cover our vision for regional hubs and why coalition-building is key in areas with few active members.
 Most importantly, we’ll talk about how the connections made here are laying the groundwork for lasting progress—because in rural Texas, we’re stronger together.

-12:30pm - 1:00pm LaShun Roy - Engage-Empower-Elevate: Building Civic Power
+10:00AM - 10:30AM LaShun Roy - Engage-Empower-Elevate: Building Civic Power

 LaShun is a political strategist and community organizer from East Texas.
 She has led campaigns across the state, worked with organizations like Contest Every Race, MOVE Texas and the Texas Democratic Party, and advocates for civic engagement, racial justice, and gender equity in rural communities.

-NOTE: Blue Horizon Texas - Flood the Zone with Candidates: Run for Everything
+Blue Horizon Texas - Flood the Zone with Candidates: Run for Everything

-Candidate training all day Friday and Saturday in the Hospitality Room at the Bastrop Convention Center
+Candidate training all day Friday and Saturday

 FRIDAY EVENING 6:00pm-10:00pm FUNDRAISING BANQUET